Getting your business found online now means showing up twice: both in traditional search results and in the answers given by AI search assistants.

 With the basics in place, it’s time to get practical.
 The next steps walk you through exactly how to structure your content so it works for both search engines and AI assistants.

-8 Tips to Help Your Business Show in AI Search
+8 Ways to Get Your Business in AI Search Results

 Start with Real questions

 The best content begins with the questions people are actually asking.
 Think about queries from emails, support chats, sales calls, or social media.
-Each question is an opportunity — turn it into a focused article, guide, or page that answers it clearly and directly.
-This makes it easy for both readers and AI to find and trust your content.
+Each question is an opportunity.
+Turn it into a focused article, guide, or page that answers it clearly and directly.

 Lead with the answer

-Most people skim content, and AI does something similar.
-Use descriptive headings, short paragraphs, bullet points, and tables where helpful.
-Treat each section like a mini-answer to a smaller question within the bigger topic.
-This structure makes it easier for humans and AI to find what matters.
+People skim, and AI works the same way.
+Use descriptive headings, short paragraphs, bullet points, and tables.
+Treat each section like a mini-answer to a specific question.
+This helps both humans and AI find what matters fast.

-Include location details naturally (e.g., “accounting in London”) rather than stuffing keywords.
-Make service areas and contact info easy to find, and keep listings consistent across Google Business Profile, Maps, and other directories.
+Include location details naturally (e.g., “accountants in Bristol”).
+Make service areas and contact info prominent, and keep listings consistent across Google Business Profile, Maps, and directories.

-Adding structured data like schema for business info, FAQs, and reviews helps AI read your pages confidently.
-Short, clear summaries and bullet lists make your content easier for AI to pull into local, conversational results.
+Structured data like schema for business info, FAQs, and reviews helps AI interpret your pages with confidence.

 Think of your content as a network.
 One broad “pillar” page covers a big topic, while smaller subpages dive into specific related questions.